asim3/notes/data/bootstrap/table.md

 ```

+## less than 992px
-## on screens less than 992px wide scroll
+on screens less than 992px wide scroll
 ```plaintext
 table-responsive
 table-responsive-sm